woossi0/suite/docs/usermanual/source/introduction/extensions.rst

 .. figure:: ../installation/windows/img/components.png

-   Component installation on Windows (extensions are in GeoServer Add-ons and PostGIS Add-ons)
+   Component installation on Windows

+.. todo:: May want to update this graphic eventually

 .. note:: If you have already installed OpenGeo Suite on Windows, you can add extensions to your deployment by running the installer again and selecting just the desired extensions.